 Note: this blog post was originally published on our career advice column on Inside Higher Ed (here).
-Dr. Eric Anthony Grollman is an assistant professor of sociology at the University of Richmond, and a Black queer nonbinary scholar-activist.
-They are the founder and outgoing editor of Conditionally Accepted.
-Dr. Victor Ray is our new editor; see his introductory blog post here.
+Dr. Victor Ray is an assistant professor of sociology at the University of Tennessee at Knoxville.
+His research examines race and gender discrimination in organizations.
+His commentary has appeared at Newsweek, Boston Review, and Gawker.
+He is the new editor of Conditionally Accepted.
+You can follow him on Twitter at .

 This essay is my first as the new editor of “Conditionally Accepted,” a career advice column on Inside Higher Ed for marginalized academics.
 I’ve been a reader and contributor since before “Conditionally Accepted” became a part of Inside Higher Ed in 2016, and I am happy and honored to be taking over editorial duties for “Conditionally Accepted,” a continual source of advice and affirmation.

 I’ve supported the vision of Eric Anthony Grollman, the founder and outgoing editor of “Conditionally Accepted,” from the start as a behind-the-scenes confidant, occasional adviser and scholar-activist fellow traveler.
 In 2016, Eric asked me to become a regular contributor for “Conditionally Accepted,” where I’ve written about the racial landscape of funding in higher education, the inherent whiteness of “mesearch” and attacks on free speech from the right.
 I’m generally committed to public scholarship, publishing in other outlets like Boston Review and Newsweek.